Stable super-resolution limit and smallest singular value of restricted Fourier matrices: Conclusion

 \section{Conclusion}

-Without any additional assumptions on the unknown measure $\mu$, super-resolution is an ill-posed inverse problem.
-Past works showed that the assumption $\Delta>C/M$, for a sufficiently large universal constant $C$, regularizes the super-resolution problem.
-When $\Delta<1/M$, a different kind of regularization is needed.
-As seen in our estimate for the min-max error, sparsity is not strong enough to regularize the problem.

-In this paper, we regularized this ill-posed inverse problem by imposing a geometric constraint on $\Omega$.
-More formally, if $\Omega$ consists of well separated clumps and the complexity of each clump is low, then super-resolution is possible by a class of subspace methods provided that the noise level is sufficiently small compared to $\sigma_{\min}(\Phi)$.
-By accurately estimating $\sigma_{\min}(\Phi)$ under the geometric constraint on $\Omega$, we derived the resolution limit of a subspace method called MUSIC, to explain when MUSIC succeed or fail.
+Without any additional assumptions on the unknown measure, super-resolution is an unstable inverse problem.
+Past works showed that the assumption $\Delta>C/M$, for a sufficiently large universal constant $C$, regularizes the problem and there are several algorithms that provably succeed in this regime.
+However, the $\Delta<1/M$ situation is important in super-resolution imaging and a different kind of assumption is needed.
+As seen in our estimate for the min-max error, a sparsity assumption is typically not strong enough unless the noise energy is significantly smaller than $\SRF^{-2S+1}$.
+In this paper, we regularized the inverse problem by imposing a geometric constraint on $\Omega$.
+More specifically, if $\Omega$ consists of well separated clumps, then MUSIC is stable provided that the noise energy is significantly smaller than $\SRF^{-2\lambda+1}$.
 This is the first result to rigorously confirm prior numerical evidence that MUSIC can succeed in the regime $\Delta<1/M$.
+More generally, this paper highlights that super-resolution recovery is possible under more situations than previously indicated by sparsity models. }